-Typically, high cholesterol can be managed with a combination of diet, exercise and medication.
-For many reasons, though, some people with dangerously high levels of cholesterol don’t respond to this approach.
-UCHealth offers a safe and effective advanced treatment alternative: LDL apheresis.
+Often, persons can manage their high cholesterol with a combination of diet, exercise and medication.
+But some people with dangerously high levels of cholesterol don’t respond to this approach.

 Colorado's first LDL apheresis program